 Past Award Winners

-- Applicants who currently hold research grants, contracts or internal funds (including start-up funds) totaling more than $15,000 a year are ineligible to apply.
+- Applicants who currently hold research grants as PI, contracts or internal funds (including start-up funds) totaling more than $15,000 a year are ineligible to apply.

 - Requests for funds to supplement existing operating or research grants, to augment funds for larger projects, or to attend workshops or training programs will not be accepted.